rogerhyam/polyclave/README.md

-This is the documentation about this thing
+This is the documentation about this thingie

 Cordova Plugins Needed
 ======================